Key Stage 3: Drama

 Useful links:

-The students are encouraged to watch online theatre at home such as:
+The students are encouraged to watch online theatre at home, plays can be accessed through youtube, for any recommendations please see your drama teacher.

 Extra-curricular activities